johron/zelkel/README.md

 ## Todo:
 - [] Parser
   - [ ] Class instantiation with constructors with only one argument and the class as the variable type: `val x: String = new String("hi");` becomes `val x: String = "hi";`
+    - [ ] Converting between the primitive type and the class type
   - [ ] Recursive members
   - [ ] If statements, while loops, for loops, etc.
   - [ ] Arrays